-- Substantial progress on several initiatives included in BNL's annual SSP: New electric and steam meter installations; funding for energy conservation initiatives; new energyefficient lighting installed in parking lots and offices; the purchase of RECs in meeting BNL's SSP goal; and training various parties on energy conservation initiatives. - Utility Energy Services Contract (UESC): A UESC contract/project was completed in 2015 with the National Grid which installed energy-efficient lighting, new building controls, and an energy-efficient water chiller.
-The environmental benefits of this UESC were estimated to include electrical savings of 3,549,114 kWh/year, fuel savings of 89,541 mm Btu/year, a GHG reduction of 7,022 MT-CO2e, and a building energy intensity reduction of 11 percent.
+- Continued progress occurred on several initiatives included in BNL's annual SSP in 2020, such as the following: New electric, chilled water, and steam meter installations; funding for energy conservation initiatives; the purchase of RECs in meeting BNL's SSP goal; and training various parties on energy conservation initiatives. - Utility Energy Services Contract (UESC): A UESC contract/project was completed in 2015 with the National Grid which installed energy-efficient lighting, new building controls, and an energy-efficient water chiller.
+The environmental benefits of this UESC were estimated to include electrical savings of 3,549,114 kWh/year, fuel savings of 89,541 mm British thermal units (Btu)/year, a GHG reduction of 7,022 MT-CO2e, and a building energy intensity reduction of 11 percent.
 To date, actual energy savings meet or exceed the original estimates.
-Through a comprehensive Measurement and Verification process.
-BNL has been able to verify that actual energy savings were within a few percent of the original projections for the first two years of operation. - UESC II: BNL initiated an Investment Grade Audit (IGA) for a potential second UESC effort.
-The IGA will identify energy cost savings as well as detailed construction cost estimates.
-If the results of the IGA are favorable, the project could begin in fiscal year 2020. - Energy Conservation: Energy and water evaluations are completed for 25 percent of the site each year.
+Through a comprehensive Measurement and Verification process, BNL has been able to verify that actual energy savings were within a few percent of the original projections for five years of operation. - UESC II: BNL completed an Investment Grade Audit (IGA) for a potential second UESC effort.
+The IGA identified several projects that will reduce BNL's deferred maintenance backlog while reducing energy intensity and GHG's.
+A contract for the second UESC project was expected to be awarded in 2020.
+However, due to some technical and financial issues the effort has been delayed. - Energy Conservation: Energy and water evaluations are completed for 25 percent of the site each year.
 Cost-effective projects are identified and proposed for funding, as appropriate. - High Performance Sustainability Buildings (HPSB): Substantial completion of various energy and water conservation projects has achieved compliance in the EPA Portfolio Manager program.
-BNL is currently on target to meet or exceed the HPSB goal. - Renewable Energy: Project support continues for the LISF and NSERC facilities and annual purchases of REC's to meet targeted goals. - The Central Chilled Water Facility (CCWF): The CCWF continues to utilize a 3.2-milliongallon chilled water storage tank to reduce peak electric demand by producing and storing chilled water during the night.
+BNL is currently on target to meet or exceed the HPSB goal. - Renewable Energy: Project support continues for the LISF and NSERC facilities and annual purchases of REC's to meet targeted goals.

-- Natural Gas Purchase Contract: BNL is currently saving approximately \$4 million per year using natural gas compared to oil. - Energy Savings: As mentioned above, 25 MW of demand is rescheduled each year to avoid coinciding with the utility summer peak, saving over \$1.0 million in electricity charges.
-In addition, work continues in the replacement of aging, inefficient T-40 fluorescent lighting fixtures with new, high-efficiency T-8 lighting fixtures or LED fixtures as appropriate.
+- The Central Chilled Water Facility (CCWF): The CCWF continues to utilize a 3.2-milliongallon chilled water storage tank to reduce peak electric demand by producing and storing chilled water during the night. - Natural Gas Purchase Contract: BNL is currently saving over \$2 million per year using natural gas compared to oil. - Energy Savings: As mentioned above, 25 MW of demand is rescheduled each year to avoid coinciding with the utility summer peak, saving over \$1.4 million in electricity charges.
+In addition, work continues in the replacement of aging, inefficient T-40 fluorescent lighting fixtures with new, high-efficiency T-8 lighting fixtures and/or LED fixtures as appropriate.
 Typically, 200 to 300 fixtures are replaced annually, saving tens of thousands of kWhs each year and reducing costs by several thousand dollars.
-Due to continued conservation efforts, overall facilities energy usage for 2018 was approximately 29 percent less than in 2003, producing annual savings of \$2.6 million.
+Due to continued conservation efforts, overall facilities energy usage for 2020 was approximately 27.4 percent less than in 2003, producing annual savings of \$2.2 million.